 Rural Emergency Medical Services (EMS) and Trauma

-- How can a rural EMS unit acquire an ambulance or fire truck?
+- How can a rural EMS unit find funding for major equipment, such as an ambulance?

-- How does a rural EMS unit obtain an AED?
+- How does a rural EMS unit obtain an automated external defibrillator (AED)?

 - Are there continuing education programs for EMS personnel?